rashidabengali/natours/readme.md

 - CSS can come from different sources, the most common is the one we developers write that's **AUTHOR** declarations
 - USER decalrations (if the user changes thes the defauly font-size of the browser)
-- BROWSER (user Agent) Declarations (the default which is not set by the author like anchor tags will show blue by dfault)
+- BROWSER (user Agent) Declarations (the default which is not set by the author like anchor tags will show blue by default)

 Thus the cascade combines all the CSS declarations coming from different sources